Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Results

 A similar performance pattern is seen when considering the mean proportion of false positives with respect to variable selection, as displayed in Figure \ref{Figure_FPS}.
 A large value corresponds to poor variable selection performance.
-In the simulation scenarios with $10$ effect bearing covariates on average, less than $30\%$ of the $10$ selected covariates are truly covariates with no effect.
+In the simulation scenarios with $10$ effect bearing covariates, on average less than $30\%$ of the $10$ selected covariates are truly covariates with no effect.
 In settings with a sample size of $1000$, the proportion is even lower and does not exceed $20\%$.
-Distributing the data over two cohorts is again seen to have only a minimal impact, and the results are comparable to the ones obtained with the individual data.
-In particular, on average the number of falsely selected covariates is not increased.
+Distributing the data over two cohorts is again seen to have only a minimal impact, and the results are comparable to those obtained with the individual data.
+In particular, there is no increase in the average number of falsely selected covariates.